meeDamian/simple-qemu/README.md

 Performance
 ------------

+> **NOTE:** For an up-to-date comparison of various `qemu` versions see this issue: https://github.com/lncm/docker-bitcoind/issues/9

 **Emulation can be nightmarishly slow.**  [Here's] a (not very scientific) comparison.
 It uses a [random project] of mine, and compares it again't baseline (no emulation), and another project I know of ([`multiarch/qemu-user-static`]).